ExpFront/react-redux-todomvc/README.md

 # React-Redux-TodoMVC
-A simple Todo application written on React and Redux.
+A simple TodoList written on React and Redux.